2/12/2019

 Tom DeRosa

-know, I think what Sean said is that we are engaged with some of the most successful developers in the U.S. today.
+You know, I think what Sean said is that we are engaged with some of the most successful developers in the U.S. today.
 And they're presenting us with many attractive opportunities that are very strategic for us because these are opportunities with some of the nation's leading health systems.
 And I think you've gotten a little flavor for that if you look at what we've done in what we've announced in 2018 and some of the projects, for example, with Providence St. Joseph's health system, the projects that we talked about today with Atrium, a very highly rated system in North Carolina.
-These should give you an indication of where a significant amount of growth will happen for well tower.
-We're not going to give you any more granularity about that other than we showed you with real examples of what we're doing.
-And we've articulated a $3 billion pipeline.
+These should give you an indication of where a significant amount of growth will happen for well towels.
+We're not going to give you any more granularity about that other than we've showed you with real examples of what we're doing and we've articulated a $3 billion pipeline.
 You should assume a big percentage of it is more of that.

 speaker